 Use SSH to connect directly to your instances.

 Combining computing and hosting options

 You don't have to stick with just one type of computing service.
 For example, you can combine App Engine and Compute Engine to take advantage of the features and benefits of each.
-For an example of using both App Engine and Compute Engine, see Reliable Task Scheduling on Google Compute Engine.
+For an example of using both App Engine and Compute Engine, see Reliable task scheduling on Compute Engine.

-Whatever your application, you'll probably need to store some data.
-GCP provides a variety of storage services, including:
+Whatever your application, you'll probably need to store some media files, backups, or other file-like objects.
+Google Cloud provides a variety of storage services, including:

 A SQL database in Cloud SQL, which provides either MySQL or PostgreSQL databases.

 A fully managed, mission-critical, relational database service in Cloud Spanner that offers transactional consistency at global scale, schemas, SQL querying, and automatic, synchronous replication for high availability.

 You can also choose to set up your preferred database technology on Compute Engine by using persistent disks.
 For example, you can set up MongoDB for NoSQL document storage.